sqz-xy/gad-sdk/README.md

 cmake --build . --target install
 ```

 This will build the SDK and install it to your machine.
-Once this is complete,
-other CMake projects on the machine can link to the libraries using:
+Your machine may report an error from the INSTALL that permission to copy a file has been denied.
+In this case run the last command again, but add `sudo` to the start.
+This should provide the correct access rights to install files to the correct location.
+Once this is complete, other CMake projects on the machine can link to the libraries using:

 ```
 find_package(oxts-sdk-gal-cpp REQUIRED)